farm-fe/farm/README.md

 ---

 ## Intro

-The Farm is a super-fast web-building tool written in Rust.
-Benchmark against other tools (using Turbopack's benchmark, 1000 React components) as shown below:
+Farm is a super-fast web-building tool written in Rust, like webpack and vite, but much faster.

+Farm is designed to be performance first, benchmark against other tools (using Turbopack's benchmark, 1000 React components) as shown below:

 ![xx](./assets/benchmark.jpg)